gammapy/fermi-hero/docs/index.rst

 The tutorial pages are generated from the `fermi-hero Github repository <https://github.com/gammapy/fermi-hero/>`_, just in case you'd like to contribute corrections or improvements.

+.. warning:: Please **do not** download large files during the tutorial or the WIFI network will overload.
+   We will distribute the software and data you need via USB sticks.

+.. warning:: In September 2013 a new version of the Fermi science tools and re-processed Pass 7 data was announced to be released.
+   We will update this tutorial when this happens.

 .. toctree::
    :maxdepth: 1